Ministry Of Finance Launches Digital Public Consultation On Potential Implementation Of R&D Tax Incentive

-(MENAFN- Dubai PR Network) Abu Dhabi, UAE: 19 April 2024 – The UAE Ministry of Finance today announced the launch of a digital public consultation to gather the views of relevant stakeholders on the potential implementation of a Research & Development (R&D) Tax Incentive under the UAE Corporate Tax law.
-The consultation will be open from 19 April to 14 May 2024, and accessible via the Ministry's website and the UAE's Government portal.
+(MENAFN- Mid-East) The UAE Ministry of Finance today announced the launch of a digital public consultation to gather the views of relevant stakeholders on the potential implementation of a Research & Development (R&D) Tax Incentive under the UAE Corporate Tax law.
+The consultation will be open from 19 April to 14 May 2024, and accessible via the Ministry's website and the UAE's Government portal (here).

 The digital public consultation reflects the Ministry's belief in the importance of consulting with all stakeholders including businesses operating in the UAE, advisors, service providers, institutions and investors.